Beyond Jailbreak: Unveiling Risks in LLM Applications Arising from Blurred Capability Boundaries: Methodology

 \textbf{Labeling App Categories.} We deployed \textit{BART-large-mnli} locally to perform the application type classification task on a MacBook Pro with an M3 Max chip and 64GB of memory.
 To mitigate the impact of non-English application names and descriptions on classification accuracy, we used EasyNMT~\cite{EasyNMT} to translate them into English.

 To evaluate the classification accuracy, we recruited 3 volunteers with experience in LLM application development as evaluation participants.
 Before the evaluation, the volunteers were trained on our classification standards.
-Specifically, we randomly sampled 200 applications from the classification results and asked the volunteers to determine whether the application type was correctly assigned.
+We first introduced volunteers to standardized definitions for 20 application categories.
+Subsequently, we presented guiding principles for classifying applications with ambiguous boundaries.
+Evaluators were instructed to base classifications on core application functionality and were provided with three positive and three negative examples per category.
+Then, we randomly sampled 200 applications from the classification results and asked the volunteers to determine whether the application type was correctly assigned.
 If at least 2 of the 3 volunteers agreed that the classification was accurate, we marked it as correct.
 Finally, among the 200 tested applications, 96\% were classified correctly.
-The primary reason for false positives is that the capability of an application may be vague.
+The Fleiss’ Kappa score for the three volunteers’ assessments is 0.9177.
+The primary reason for false positives is that the capability of an application is vague.
 For example, an app that simulates an ancient doctor (Coze ID 7399930163061981203) can be categorized as \textit{Education \& Learning} or \textit{Health \& Wellness}.